Avinodh/Obscure/README.md

 # Obscure

+IMPORTANT: When prompted for a password while using the extension (View, Add, Clear), please enter "lahacks" as the password.
+This is a static password.
+In a production version, please implemenent a dynamic password storage system that is secure.

 Obscure is a Google Chrome extension that offers a customizable Private Browsing experience.
 This was made in April 2014 at LA Hacks , UCLA's hackathon.